alunxu/AlunXu.github.io/_posts/2018-02-10-what-is-jekyll.md

 ---
 layout: post
 title: "What is Jekyll?"
-tags: [ Jekyll, Development ]
+tags: [Jekyll, Development]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/11.jpg
+published: false
 ---

 No more databases, comment moderation, or pesky updates to install-just your content.
 Markdown, Liquid, HTML & CSS go in.
 Static sites come out ready for deployment.
 Permalinks, categories, pages, posts, and custom layouts are all first-class citizens here.